Non-closed scalar charge in four-dimensional Einstein-scalar-Gauss-Bonnet black hole thermodynamics: Local symmetries

 After integrating by parts and using Noether identities, we arrive at the off-shell identity

 Then, there exists a $2$--form $\mathbf{Q}[\xi]$ such that $\mathbf{J}[\xi]=d\mathbf{Q}[\xi]$ which is the Noether–Wald charge

-where $P_{\xi\,ab}$ is the Lorentz parameter induced by $\xi$, and $\Delta_a^{GB}$ encodes terms arising from the higher-derivative couplings to curvature.
+where $P_{\xi\,ab}$ is the Lorentz parameter induced by $\xi$ and $\Delta_a^{GB}$ encodes terms arising from the higher-derivative couplings to curvature.
 The $f(\phi) \widetilde{R}^{ab}$ term captures the Gauss–Bonnet modification, while the $\Delta_a^{GB}$ (defined in Eq.~\eqref{eq-deltagb}) term reflects the non-minimal scalar–curvature couplings.
-In the Wald formalism, $\mathbf{Q}[\xi]$ is the building block for conserved quantities such as mass and angular momentum in stationary black hole spacetimes.
+In the Wald formalism, the surface integral of $\mathbf{Q}[\xi]$ is used to define the conserved charge associated with a vector field $\xi$.
+When evaluated on a $2$--sphere at spatial infinity and for the timelike Killing vector of a stationary spacetime, this charge gives the mass.

-In the next section we will construct the $2$--form scalar charge for EsGB theory, which is one of the main results of this work.
+In the next section we will construct the non-closed-form scalar charge for EsGB theory, which is one of the main results of this work.
 The computation of the Noether-Wald and Lorentz charges are relevant in the construction of the generalized Komar charge and by consequence in the Smarr formula, as we will discuss in section {\ref{Smarr}}.